All Episodes

 Hunter, all of this now is going to come to the forefront.

-You know, by the time they're done in the mob with this coronavirus, it's gonna be that Donald Trump was working with Vladimir Putin and other Russian mad scientists and Ukrainian scientists in a lab, and they perfectly they they manufactured it.
+And even though the mob and the media want you to only look at the things that they care about and blame Trump, you know, by the time they're done in the mob with this coronavirus, it's going to be that Donald Trump was working with Vladimir Putin and other Russian mad scientists and Ukrainian scientists in a lab, and they perfectly manufactured it and they built it.

-Why to take out poor people?
+To take out poor people.

 Look, I warned you.